flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.uppercase()` - requires the field's value to be uppercase.
 - `FormBuilderValidators.lowercase()` - requires the field's value to be lowercase.
 - `FormBuilderValidators.fileExtension()` - requires the field's value to a valid file extension.
+- `FormBuilderValidators.fileSize()` - requires the field's to be less than the max size.

 ### Supported languages